Support

 1) DEEP TECH TALENTS, research-focused internships offering hands-on experience with advanced projects, where interns work closely with the Hosting company to address complex technical challenges.
 This stream is open to PhD candidates and postdoctoral researchers currently involved in ERC, EIC Pathfinder, EIT, EU Research infrastructures actions, MSCA Postdoctoral Fellowships, MSCA Doctoral Networks and MSCA COFUND projects.
 The internship duration can be from 3 to 6 months

 2) ASPIRING INNOVATORS, entrepreneurship-focused internships where aspiring innovators develop business attitudes and competencies through expert mentoring while gaining practical insights into innovative companies.
 This opportunity is open to students and graduates from EIT Label Masters and Doctoral programs and EIT Alumni.
-The internship can last up to 6 months.
+The internship can last from 3 to 6 months.

 The Hosting Company will specify the exact duration in the internship vacancy description.